rivimal/ROS-perception/README.md

 Perception is probably one of the most important things when we talk about autonomy.

-In this is performed by robots using the ROS Framework.
+This is performed by robots using the ROS Framework.

-At the end of this course you will fell comfortable about making robots do the following things:
+At the end of this course you will feel comfortable about making robots do the following things:

-Track objects by its color blobs
+  1. Track objects by their color blobs

-Navigate following floor lines with only RGB camera
+  2. Navigate following floor lines with only the RGB camera

-Detect human faces and track them
+  3. Detect human faces and track them

-Recognize different faces
+  4. Recognize different faces

-Track a person through a 3D environment
+  5. Track a person through a 3D environment

-Recognize flat surfaces like tables where object might be placed
+  6. Recognize flat surfaces like tables where objects might be placed

-Recognize objects and track them in 3D space with PointCloudSensors
+  7. Recognize objects and track them in 3D space with PointCloudSensors

-Use Yolo for object recognition and tracking in 3D space
+  8. Use Yolo for object recognition and tracking in 3D space